stephenlepisto/designpatternexamples/docs/facade.md

 # Facade Pattern {#facade_pattern}

-@image html facade_diagram.png "Diagram of the facade pattern"
+@image html facade_diagram.png "Diagram of the Facade pattern"

 The Facade design pattern is basically a simplified interface to a complicated sub-system.
 Using facades is one more step in creating loose